hypoweb/capture/README.md

 # Payloads
-Payloads are collected from a personal honeypot
+A monthly collection of binaries and shell scripts collected from a series of personal honeypots